-The recent change in Mexican Government administrations from president Andrés Manuel López Obrador to president Claudia Sheinbaum may result in political, social and other developments in Mexico that we cannot control.
-We cannot predict the impact that political developments in Mexico may have on the Mexican economy or in our industry, nor can we provide any assurances that these events, over which we have no control, will not have a material adverse effect on our business, results of operations and financial condition.
+In October 2024, Claudia Sheinbaum assumed office as President of Mexico, succeeding Andrés Manuel López Obrador.
+While President Sheinbaum is expected to maintain continuity with several policies of the prior administration, her presidency may also bring new initiatives or changes in economic, social or regulatory policy.
+The potential impact of such changes, particularly in sectors such as energy, infrastructure, tax, labor and public security, remains uncertain.
+We cannot predict the effects that political developments in Mexico may have on the Mexican economy or on our industry, nor can we assure you that these events, over which we have no control, will not have a material adverse effect on our business, results of operations or financial condition.